-Soldiers assigned to the 1st Battalion, 502nd Infantry Regiment, 2nd Brigade Combat Team, 101st Airborne Division (Air Assault), provide security 15 July 2017 during a simulated force-on-force training exercise at Fort Bliss, Texas.
+Soldiers assigned to the 1st Battalion, 502nd Infantry Regiment, 2nd Brigade Combat Team, 101st Airborne Division (Air Assault), provide security 15 July 2017 during a simulated force-on-force training exercise as part of Network Integration Evaluation 17.2 at Fort Bliss, Texas.
 Effective military operational culture that instills a high level of discipline enables an extremely high level of unit cohesion and combat effectiveness.
 (Photo by Pfc.
 Joseph Friend, U.S. Army)

-emphasized that a strong implementation plan and the will to execute it were essential to affecting real change, thereby acknowledging that leadership alone is insufficient to address the issue.22
+emphasized that a strong implementation plan and the will to execute it were essential to affecting real change, thereby acknowledging that leadership alone is insufficient to address the issue.